Cuisinart CPC-600N1 Review

-The Cuisinart CPC-600N1 6 Quart keeps things fairly spartan when it comes to its interface.
-While this makes things simple, it also means a lot more button pushing in order to get to your desired settings.
+The Cuisinart keeps things fairly spartan when it comes to its interface.
+While this makes things simple, it also means a lot more button-pushing to get to your desired settings.
 For example, you'll have to press and hold the time button while the timer slowly scrolls up and then let go once you hit your desired time.
 You'll also have to press the menu button repeatedly to cycle through the cooking functions.
 Additionally, the LED screen that displays all this information is relatively small.

-Pressure cooking is an inherently consistent cooking method — as long as a cooker can achieve the proper pressure and temperature the results are likely to be fairly consistent.
-As such the Cuisinart CPC-600N1 6 Quart performed very similarly to most of the other models we tested.
+Pressure cooking is an inherently consistent cooking method — as long as a cooker can achieve the proper pressure and temperature, the results are likely to be fairly consistent.
+As such, the Cuisinart performed very similarly to most of the other models we tested.

-In our tests the Cuisinart CPC-600N1 6 Quart treated to fluffy rice, tender meat, and its saute function was able to handle everything from mushrooms to carrots.
-We did find some models that were able to make meat taste just a bit more tender, but overall the Cuisinart CPC-600N1 6 Quart will likely pass anyone's personal taste test.
+In our tests, the Cuisinart treated to fluffy rice, tender meat, and its saute function was able to handle everything from mushrooms to carrots.
+We found some models that could make meat taste just a bit more tender, but overall, the Cuisinart can likely pass anyone's personal taste test.

 Ease of Cleaning

-The Cuisinart CPC-600N1 6 Quart keeps its design relatively simple and presents few cleaning challenges.
+The Cuisinart keeps its design relatively simple and presents few cleaning challenges.

-The Cuisinart CPC-600N1 6 Quart utilizes a two piece lid, which makes cleaning its gasket easier but does take longer to dry.
+It utilizes a two-piece lid, which makes cleaning its gasket easier but does take longer to dry.
 The nonstick cooking pot stays clean even when you saute a bit too long, requiring just a quick scrub.